Learning Neural Network Classifiers with Low Model Complexity: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This paper attempts to extend the ideas of minimal complexity machines \cite{jayadeva2015learning, sharma2017large} and learn the weights of a neural network by minimizing the empirical error and an upper bound on the VC dimension of classifier layer of a class of neural networks.
-The approach, termed as the Low Complexity Neural Network (LCNN) classifier has been applied to several benchmark datasets from diverse application domains ranging from image classification to unsupervised manifold learning.
+This paper attempts to extend the ideas of minimal complexity machines \cite{jayadeva2015learning, sharma2017large}.
+Using these ideas, we derive a differentiable and continuous upper bound on the fat shattering VC dimension of a neural network.
+We define a loss function that allows us to find a tradeoff between classification error and model complexity.
+This loss function is a surrogate for the total risk, since it tries to minimize both the empirical error and the structural risk.
+The proposed Low Complexity Neural Network (LCNN) learning rule is obtained by using the gradient of the loss function and propagating it back through the layers of the network.
+The LCNN rule was applied to several benchmark datasets from diverse application domains, ranging from image classification to unsupervised manifold learning.

-These benchmarks offer a diversity in terms of the number of samples and number of features.
+These benchmarks offer significant diversity in terms of the number of samples and the number of features.
 The results incontrovertibly demonstrate that the LCNN converges faster and generalizes better, than conventional feedforward neural networks with regularization.
 The results also show that in multiple cases the LCNN provides an edge over current regularization techniques like Dropout and Batch Normalization.
 We show that the LCNN classifier scales well to larger datasets.
 Filters learnt by the LCNN on large image datasets are sharper and show a higher contrast.

-The approach presented in the paper is generic, and can be adapted to many other settings and architectures.
+The complexity control approach presented in the paper is generic, and can be adapted to many other settings and architectures.
 Different algorithms for minimization of the error function can also be explored, to allow for various tradeoffs in terms of training time and storage complexity.
 In our experiments we use a global hyperparameter for the model complexity term.
-However, a more localized approach, with different hyper-parameters for individual layer might offer greater flexibility.
-In the experiments we do not explore the area of sparsity which can be achieved via pruning.
-Such cases are the prospects of future endeavors.
+However, a more localized approach, with different hyper-parameters for each layer might offer greater flexibility.
+In the experiments we do not explore the area of sparsity, though it has not escaped our attention that low model complexity should yield sparse models, as in the case of the MCM \cite{jayadeva2015learning, sharma2017large}.